J-Adrian-Hernandez/A-star-algorithm-pursuit-game/README.md

 java Game

 IDE
-There should be a run or debug button you can press.
+there should be a run or debug button you can press
-This should run the game successful if compiled.

 Gradle
 gradle run